 Your space limitations will affect how many children you can look after (and therefore how much you could earn).
 However, even a modest area can make an excellent setting if you equip it with suitable furniture and toys.
 Most homes are well within the requirements.
 There are lots of other considerations for your home, like safety requirements for appliances, controlled substances, food safety and more.
 You’ll need to ensure your childminding setup meets the legal requirements.

 It’s worth noting that although the space requirements are quite minimal, parents want their children to be in a comfortable setting and usually prefer a garden.
-At Koru Kids we provide all our childminders with unique training in outdoor learning so they are equipped to spend half their time outside in wonderful local green spaces.
-This means parents look more favourably on a modest home.

 What equipment does a childminder need?